 Lauren became interested in placenta encapsulation in early 2008 when her sister became pregnant, flying from Baltimore to Idaho to prepare her baby's placenta.
 While Lauren could not have envisioned doing placenta encapsulation before she had a child, after learning so much about it, she can't imagine NOT helping new mothers in this very special way.
 Lauren feels it is her mission to share her knowledge of the placenta so that it can help any women who are interested in its benefits.

 Lauren lives in Baltimore, MD with son Evan.

-Carmen Calvo, owner of The Nurturing Root, and PBi Certified Placenta Encapsulation Specialist in Baltimore, MD, began helping postpartum mothers in 2011 shortly after the birth of her second baby.
+Carmen Calvo, owner of The Nurturing Root, and Placenta Encapsulation Specialist® in Baltimore, MD, began helping postpartum mothers in 2011 shortly after the birth of her second baby.
 Carmen has been providing placenta prints since that time and has experience with with a variety of media.
 Over the years, Carmen has served hundreds of postpartum women and teaches Birth Boot Camp.

 Jereka became interested in placenta encapsulation and postpartum health after experiencing PPD following her first birth.
 After having tried placenta pills following her second birth, Jereka began to offer this service to mothers in her community.
 Since 2010, she and her team of specialists have helped nearly 400 families to have a happy postpartum.
 During this time, she has found different ways of benefiting from the placenta during the postpartum phase including the use of broths and tinctures.

-Jereka lives in Greensboro, NC with her husband and her two young sons.
+Jereka lives in Greensboro, NC with her husband and young sons.